ruby/ruby/doc/contributing/testing_ruby.md

     make test-spec SPECOPTS="../spec/ruby/core/string/to_s_spec.rb -Vfs"
     ```

-    To run a ruby-spec file or directory with GNU make, we can use
+    (GNU make only) To run a ruby-spec file or directory, we can use

     ```sh
     make ../spec/ruby/core/string/to_s_spec.rb